ozkangul/announcements/readme-eng.md

 - ⏰ Next [Introduction to Machine Learning](https://github.com/gaih/announcements/blob/main/introduction-to-ml.md) course will be 19/04/2021, sign up education with this [link](https://globalaihub.com/event/introduction-to-machine-learning-5/)!

 #### 12.04.2021
-- 🔥 New course released **Introduction to Hyperautomation and RPA.** Enroll this course today on [Global AI Hub](https://globalaihub.com/event/introduction-to-hyperautomation-rpa-26-30-april/)!
+- 🔥 New course released **Introduction to Hyperautomation and RPA.** Enroll this course today by clicking this link [link](https://globalaihub.com/event/introduction-to-hyperautomation-rpa-26-30-april/)!

 ## Reminders
 ### Attendance Form